cdapio/coopr/coopr-docs/docs/source/guide/superadmin/chef-solo-automator-plugin.rst

 The ``provider`` attribute is simply the name of a recipe that must be implemented.
 The ``subdomain_whitelist`` is an optional safety mechanism to only allow
 DNS records to be created for certain domains.
 In this example, as part of the ``base`` service the ``coopr_dns::dnsimple`` recipe will be run, which includes
-DNSimple's cookbook and its LWRPs to create A records for each cluster host.
+DNSimple's cookbook and its LWRPs to create "A" records for each cluster host.

 **coopr_hosts**
 ---------------